 The oxidant and disinfectant properties of ozone make it ideal for water treatment.
 Ozone is effective against water borne pathogens and disintegrates bacterial cell walls, chlorine does not do this.
 Also, Due to its rapid decay rate, ozone reverts to oxygen.
 It must also be generated on-site, so there is no need for chemical storage.
 Ozone work over a wide pH range without forming DBPs.
 Contrary to Chlorine, Ozone reacts with natural organic matter (NOM).
 Among all oxidizing biocides, ozone is the most effective chemical disinfectant against Cryptosporidium.
 Both Ozone and Chlorine are highly effective at removing bacteria and viruses; however, Ozone has much lower CT values than Chlorine.
 Both are very effective at controlling the growth of biofilm.
 In addition, the oxidizing properties of ozone can also reduce the concentration of iron, manganese, and sulfur and reduce or eliminate taste and odor problems.

 One of the main benefits of using ozone for pool disinfection is that it is much safer for human health than chlorine.
 Unlike chlorine, ozone does not generate harmful by-products, so there is no risk of exposure to harmful substances such as chloramines and trihalomethanes.
 Additionally, ozone is less likely to cause skin and eye irritation, and it has not been linked to respiratory problems like asthma and bronchitis.

 - Ozone is more effective than chlorine in destroying viruses and bacteria.

-- The ozonation process utilizes a short contact time (approximately 10 to 30 minutes).
+- The ozonation process utilizes a short contact time.

-- As ozone decomposes rapidly, there are no harmful residuals to be removed.
+- As ozone decomposes rapidly, there are no harmful residuals.

 - After ozonation, there is no regrowth of microorganisms, except for those protected by the particulates in the wastewater stream.